Skip to main content

 Here are some things to consider:

 • Separate storage network traffic from other networks.
 A separate network can be achieved by using a dedicated VLAN or separate switches for storage.
 If the storage network shares physical paths such as uplinks, you might need QoS or additional uplink ports to make sure of sufficient bandwidth.
-Don't connect hosts directly to storage; use switches to have redundant paths and allow VMware HA to work without intervention.
-See Direct connect networking for additional information.
+Don't connect hosts directly to storage unless your solution guide specifically calls for it; use switches to have redundant paths and allow VMware HA to work without intervention.

-• Jumbo frames can be used if desired and supported by your network, especially when using iSCSI.
+• Jumbo frames should be used if supported by your network.
 If they are used, make sure they are configured identically on all network devices, VLANs, and so on in the path between storage and the ESXi host.
 Otherwise, you might see performance or connection problems.
 The MTU must also be set identically on the ESXi virtual switch, the VMkernel port, and also on the physical ports or interface groups of each ONTAP node.

-• NetApp only recommends disabling network flow control on the cluster network ports within an ONTAP cluster.
-NetApp makes no other recommendations for best practices for the remaining network ports used for data traffic.
+• NetApp only recommends disabling network flow control on the cluster-interconnect ports within an ONTAP cluster.
+NetApp makes no other recommendations for best practices regarding flow control for the remaining network ports used for data traffic.
 You should enable or disable it as necessary.
 See TR-4182 for more background on flow control.

 • When ESXi and ONTAP storage arrays are connected to Ethernet storage networks, NetApp recommends configuring the Ethernet ports to which these systems connect as Rapid Spanning Tree Protocol (RSTP) edge ports or by using the Cisco PortFast feature.
 NetApp recommends enabling the Spanning-Tree PortFast trunk feature in environments that use the Cisco PortFast feature and that have 802.1Q VLAN trunking enabled to either the ESXi server or the ONTAP storage arrays.